-- 14. The terms of this Agreement shall enure to the benefit of, and be binding upon, the parties hereto and their respective heirs, successors and assigns, as applicable. - 15.
-This Agreement, including the Schedules attached hereto, constitutes the entire agreement among the parties, and supersedes all other prior agreements and understandings, both written and oral, between the parties with respect to the subject matter hereof. - 16.
+- 13. The parties to this Agreement shall execute all documents and take all steps as are necessary and reasonable to accomplish the objectives of this Agreement, including its Schedules, and give effect thereto. - 14.
+This Agreement may not be altered, amended or modified except by written agreement of the parties to this Agreement.
+This Agreement shall be governed by and construed in accordance with the laws of the Province of Ontario and the laws of Canada applicable therein.
+Any dispute arising out of or in connection with this Agreement shall be exclusively and finally determined by the Court. - 15.
+The terms of this Agreement shall inure to the benefit of, and be binding upon, the parties hereto and their respective heirs, successors and assigns, as applicable. - 16.
+This Agreement, including the Schedules attached hereto, constitutes the entire agreement among the parties, and supersedes all other prior agreements and understandings, both written and oral, between the parties with respect to the subject matter hereof. - 17.
 This Agreement, including the Schedules attached hereto, may be executed in counterparts, all of which taken together shall be deemed to constitute one and the same instrument, and a facsimile, email or electronically transmitted signature shall be deemed an original signature and of equally binding force and effect.

-IN WITNESS WHEREOF, the parties hereto have duly executed this Agreement effective this 18th day of June, 2020, notwithstanding the actual date of execution:
+IN WITNESS WHEREOF, the parties hereto have duly executed this Agreement effective this 19th day of April, 2021, notwithstanding the actual date of execution: